web-platform-tests/rfcs/rfcs/remote_channel.md

 ### Prior Art

-* Gecko tests able to provide cross-context communication using the parent (i.e. browser UI) process as an intermediary.
+* Gecko tests are able to provide cross-context communication using the parent (i.e. browser UI) process as an intermediary.
 The [SpecialPowers.spawn](https://searchfox.org/mozilla-central/source/testing/specialpowers/content/SpecialPowersChild.jsm#1547-1584)
   API available to gecko tests allows running a function in another